Japanese Gardens in Autumn

 • Our final stop today is Zohiko Lacquer Shop, a store with a 300-year history specializing in the art of Urushi lacquerware, which involves sprinkling gold and silver powder on lacquer.
 Housed in a traditional building, Zohiko offers handcrafted lacquer pieces, ranging from elegant tableware and decorative boxes to intricate accessories.
 Every item showcases the detailed craftsmanship and dedication to maintaining the heritage of this traditional Japanese art form.

-• We stay in Arashiyama for our next garden, which is in Tenryu-ji Temple, a sprawling Zen temple established in 1339 that serves as one of the headquarters of the Rinzai School of Zen Buddhism.
+• This morning, our first stop is the Tenryu-ji Temple, a sprawling Zen temple established in 1339 that serves as one of the headquarters of the Rinzai School of Zen Buddhism.
 Historically ranked among the five most important Zen temples in Kyoto, Tenryu-ji Temple is a part of the UNESCO World Heritage Site of Ancient Kyoto.
 The temple's Sogenchi Garden, designed by Zen master Muso Soseki, is a Stroll Garden and was the first garden to incorporate the concept of "borrowed scenery" (shakkei) by using the nearby mountains to enhance the garden's depth.
 Another garden highlight is the Dragon Gate Waterfall, an arrangement of rugged stones that suggest a powerful water cascade but is completely dry.

 • Close to Tenryu-ji Temple is the world-famous Sagano Bamboo Forest, a natural wonder of towering Phyllostachus edulis, some 100’ tall.
 As sunlight filters through the stalks, they cast beautiful shadows and create gentle sounds — rustling, creaking, and knocking together.
 Wooden pathways weave through the serene forest, allowing us to experience this magical place.

-• Our final stop today is atop one of the foothills of Mt.
+• Our next stop before lunch (not included) is atop one of the foothills of Mt.
 Ogura, nestled at the end of the bamboo forest. Ōkōchi Sansō is a villa with a five-acre garden.
 It was once the estate of celebrated film actor Ōkōchi Denjirō, famed for his period samurai and war films.
 Built in the 1930s and 1940s, this epitome of traditional Japanese residential architecture was opened to the public following Ōkōchi's death in 1962.
 We’ll walk the suggested path that presents the garden as a shifting tableau, capturing the exquisite beauty of autumn.
 This journey over stepping-stones, through maze-like hedges, past bamboo fences, and mossy ground cover, reveals views of Kyoto, Mt.
 Hiei, and the Hozu River gorge.
-The pathway eventually leads to a teahouse, a jewel of wabi-sabi aesthetics, where we are welcome to have tea.

 • We start our last day of garden touring in the sprawling Nanzen-ji temple complex at Tenju-an Temple.
 It was initially a 13th-century emperor's country villa before converting to a Zen temple.
 The gardens at Tenju-an are unusual in their incorporation of elements from many periods of Japanese garden design.
 The temple's dry garden, likely hailing from the 17th century, presents a serene picture from the main hall veranda, featuring a rectangular sea of light-colored, raked gravel punctuated by flat-topped rocks set against a verdant backdrop of trees.
 This garden's standout feature is a striking, fish-scale path paralleling the veranda, composed of square paving stones set diagonally in moss.
 Adjoining the dry garden is the stroll garden with a pair of ponds, separated by a picturesque peninsula, and two bridges: one made of staggered planks and the other, flat stepping-stones.